ecmwf/metview-docs/docs/api/functions/vorticity.rst

 vorticity
 ============

-.. py:function:: vorticity(fx, fy)
+.. py:function:: vorticity(fx, fy, mode="fdiff",  poles_missing_values=False)

    Computes the vertical component of the curl differential operator for 2-dimensional vector fields.
+For wind fields (i.e. when the input fieldsets are u and v wind components) it computes the relative vorticity (:math:`\zeta`).

    :param fx: zonal (west-east) vector component fieldset
    :type fx: :class:`Fieldset`
    :param fy: meridional (south-north) vector component fieldset
    :type fy: :class:`Fieldset`
+   :param mode: specifies the computation mode (see below)
+   :type mode: {"fdiff", "felem"}, default: "fdiff"
+   :param poles_missing_values: puts missing values at the poles when ``mode`` is "felem".
+   :type poles_missing_values: bool, default: False
    :rtype: :class:`Fieldset`

-   For wind fields (i.e. when the input fieldsets are u and v wind components) this computes the relative vorticity (:math:`\zeta`).
+   The numerical method to compute the vorticity is based on the value of ``mode``.

+   When ``mode`` is "fdiff":

+   * a second order **finite-difference** approximation is used
+   * the output fields contain missing values at the poles
+   * only works for regular latitude-longitude grids

+   When ``mode`` is "felem":

+   * a **finite-element** technique is used
+   * works with (regular and reduced) latitude-longitude and Gaussian grids
+   * no missing values are allowed in ``fs``!
+   * please note that in this mode the computations are performed by :func:`regrid` using the nabla="uv_vorticity" option.

    The computations for a vector field f=(fx,fy) are based on the following formula:

    .. math::